 - A Bond Advisory Committee helped develop the funding plan to implement the long-term facility recommendations.
 The long-term plan guides the district as we continue building toward future success.
 The funding plan included four phases: an April 2016 bond that was passed by voters, a February 2018 bond that was not passed by voters, and future bonds planned for 2022 and 2026.

 - In April 2019, a Capital Projects levy was passed to provide critical capacity needs.

 - Given that the Task Force recommendations were based on assumptions from 2014 and enrollment and growth patterns continue to change, the district will bring together a committee in 2019-20 to review and update the 2014 Task Force recommendations.

-Lake Washington School District is forming a Facility Advisory Committee to make recommendations for future facility planning, informed by enrollment trends, community expectations and district programs.
+In November 2019, Lake Washington School District formed a Facility Advisory Committee to make recommendations for future facility planning, informed by enrollment trends, community expectations and district programs.
 The facility strategy will align with the District’s strategic plan and make recommendations to accommodate our rapid enrollment growth and continue to provide quality learning environments.The Superintendent and School Board will consider these recommendations as it plans for future ballot measures to fund construction.

 The Facility Advisory Committee will be held monthly from November to May usually from 4:30 - 6:30 pm.